-How to Keep Your Pension in a Divorce
+Considerations When Trying to Keep Your Pension in a Divorce

-It may or may not come as a surprise to you that a pension is frequently the most significant asset divided in a divorce.
+It may or may not come as a surprise to you that a pension is frequently the largest asset negotiated in a divorce.
 With that said, it's not a foregone conclusion that you'll have to give up a portion of your pension as part of your divorce settlement.
 I'm surprised by the number of cases I see in which the parties decide the pension owner will retain it in its entirety.
-So, how can you keep your pension in a divorce?

 How to keep your pension in a divorce

 First, consider your overall financial picture.
-If you want to keep the pension and it's one of the more significant assets in your marital estate, you're likely going to be giving up other assets.
+If you want to keep the pension, and it's one of the more significant assets in your marital estate, you're likely going to be giving up other assets.
 What are you willing to give up in exchange for the pension?

 There are several other variables to consider as well, so most people engage a professional to have this done.

 Once you know the value, consider the value of your other assets.
 Keep in mind that your pension was most likely valued on a pre-tax basis.
-When comparing your pension to other assets in your estate, it would be most similar to a retirement annuity.
+When comparing your pension to other retirement accounts in your estate, it would be most similar to a retirement annuity.
 With that said, there could be some substantial differences based on the annuity contract and the pension plan's rules.

 What you need to know when negotiating your pension

-Every pension does not have the same rules.
-That's why it's essential to fully understand your pension's rules when negotiating whether or not to keep it.
 Also, pension rules change over time.
 You may not have a crystal ball to know what the future of your pension holds.
 You should still at least be aware of how your pension's rules have changed over time and if the pension board has given any indication of future changes.

 Consider the following: